 1. TIME MANAGEMENT is huge.
 While running/walking 48.6 miles is a BIG challenge, waking up 2-2:30 a.m. four days straight can put you in a zombie like state.
 Here’s some strategies to make your early mornings (and the rest of your day) go more smoothly:

 - Lay out all of your items the day prior.
 This includes what you eat/drink pre-race, plus everything else you’ll need for race day.
-(Put your bib on your shirt!)
+Pin your bib on your shirt.
 Granted, the 5K/10K require less “stuff,” but still prep the day before.
 An extra 15-20 minutes of sleep in the morning can make a difference!
 Not to mention a less stressful start.

 - If you’re taking bus transportation, know you can snack on the bus en route, as you’ll likely have at least 1-1.5 hours to kill once you reach the bus drop off.

 - There is a “no bag” check point for security clearance which goes faster than security clearance for bags.
-If you do check a bag, you must use the large, clear bag that RunDisney provided at expo.
+If you check a bag, you must use the large, clear bag that runDisney provided at expo.

-- Know that for the half marathon/marathon, you need to walk almost a mile to the start line corrals, so plan time for that as well.
+- With the half marathon/marathon, you need to walk almost a mile to the start line corrals, so plan time for that as well.
 There are porta-potties at the corrals.

-- You need to do all this race morning before the start: wake up, dress, eat, transport to start, go through security, bag check if checking a bag, porta-potty x1-2, walk to corral for HM/marathon, and likely take a few pictures.
+- Before you reach the start line, you must: wake up, dress, eat, transport to start, go through security, bag check if checking a bag, porta-potty x1-2, walk to corral for HM/marathon, and likely take a few pictures.
 Ensure you get up early, and prep the day before!

 2. Be on the first bus!
 I know.
 It sounds crazy.
 But, things can go wrong, as they did this year.
 An accident occurred on marathon morning, which meant some runners were getting off buses to attempt to run to the corrals (as much as four miles from start!).
 The worst thing is that you have extra time to kill either at the ‘village’ or in your corral.
 BUT, it’ll be less stressful!
 (Start times for bus transportation from resorts is 5K/10K: 3:30 a.m., HM: 3:00 a.m., Marathon: 2:30 a.m.)